Trimurti (1995 film): Production

-The film began production in early 1994 with a release set for December 1994 and originally the three main lead roles were set to be played by Jackie Shroff, Shahrukh Khan and Sanjay Dutt.
+The film began production in early 1994 with a release set for December 1994 and originally the three main lead roles were set to be played by Jackie Shroff, Sanjay Dutt and Shahrukh Khan.
 Sanjay Dutt had shot some scenes for the film before being sentenced to a prison term.
 To avoid any delays, producer Subhash Ghai decided to recast his role with Anil Kapoor.
 The film was eventually completed for release in December 1995.
-The role of Sanjay Dutt was also offered to Aditya Pancholi and Sunny Deol before Subhash Ghai's frequent collaborator Anil Kapoor got the role.

 Music

-The film score was composed by Koti while the songs were composed by Laxmikant Pyarelal.
+The film score was composed by Koti while the songs were composed by Laxmikant Pyarelal, all lyrics written by Anand Bakshi.

 Box office

 Trimurti grossed ₹14.24 crore in India and $375,000 (₹1.32 crore) in other countries, for a worldwide total of ₹15.56 crore, against its ₹11 crore budget.
 It had a worldwide opening weekend of ₹5.09 crore, and grossed ₹8.36 crore in its first week.